-R16 Misconduct Driving
+R16 Misconduct while Driving and Parking on Campus

 A student shall not operate a vehicle or motor vehicle upon school grounds, parking lots, or within a school safety zone in a wanton or reckless manner.
 Students shall not ride on the exterior or on top of any vehicle or motor vehicle.
 Students shall obey all traffic laws, traffic control devices, parking signs, parking lot markings and speed limits.
 Parking privileges may be revoked and appropriate discipline will be issued.